How do we plan cities to meet long-term social, economic, and

 Investigates the impact of globalization on sustainable development in Asia.
 Globalization and sustainability often contradict, raising serious planning issues.
 Examines how these issues affect Asian development policies and urban planning.
 Pre: 310 or ASAN 310 or ASAN 312, or consent.
 (Cross-listed as ASAN 438)

 Introduction to the process of developing Environmental Management Systems that address the principles outlined in ISO14001:2015.
 Repeatable one time.
 Junior standing or higher.
 A-F only.
-(Spring only) (Cross-listed as OCN 442 and TIM 462)
+(Spring only)

 Reviews the evolution of Asian urban space.
 Political history, migration, culture, and production are the determinants of urban changes.
 Uses visual material to illustrate the change in Asian cityscape.
 Pre: 310 or ASAN 310 or ASAN 312, or consent.
 (Cross-listed as ASAN 449)